realA10001986/Flux-Capacitor/README.md

 Finally, this page is also for uploading [custom or replacement sound files](#installing-custom--replacement-audio-files) to the SD card.
 Select an mp3 file in the bottom file selector and click upload.
 (Requires firmware 1.80 or later.)

-Note that either a firmware or audio data can be uploaded at once, not both at the same time.

 ##### &#9654; Erase WiFi Config

 Clicking this (and saying "yes" in the confirmation dialog) erases the WiFi connection configuration (as set up through the *Connect to WiFi* page) and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#short-summary-of-first-steps).